-To help you judge the cheap from the long-lasting and well-made, we’ve compiled a handy resource guide to help you identify quality furniture with ease, just like our interior designers do for our clients from California to Chicago and everywhere in between.
+To help you judge the cheap from the long-lasting and well-made, we’ve compiled a handy resource guide to help you identify quality furniture with ease.

 Before you set out on the hunt for high quality furniture, think about what you are going to be using each piece of furniture for; how much use it is going to get, the kind of use it is going to get, and the length of time you want it to last.
 If you have a hold of these essentials, it will be much easier to make a judgement on the quality of furniture you are after when you are on the hunt.

 Make sure you are being provided with some sort of guarantee or warranty – for well-made furniture, you should be looking at years of guarantee, not weeks or months.
 Figuring out where to buy quality furniture from can be tricky, so look for good guarantees and strong reviews from customers.

 Pay good attention to the finish when you are on the prowl for quality furniture.
 The finish on a piece of furniture makes a big difference to the overall look and feel of the piece.
 You want furniture to look well-made and to look like the quality product that it is.
 When you look at a reading chair or a beautiful wooden sideboard, you should immediately be able to see that it’s a piece of high quality furniture.

 Whether it’s the stain on the wood, the fabric used to upholster a seat cushion, or the detailed work gone into creating a stunning drawer handle, the finish on your item of furniture should evoke quality.